-

 In case you have some outstanding balance, you may be asked how long the company or person to whom you are indebted has to collect the debt.
 Bills usually come with laws of latency that determine the time that creditors have within which to sue you for non-payment.
 However, even as much as this time could elapse or expire, this does not mean that the debt disappears or cannot be collected.
 Here is the information you require.

-Here, we look at Statutes of Limitation for collecting debts as a way of dealing with the issue of debt
+Here, we look at the Statutes of Limitation for collecting debts as a way of dealing with the issue of debt.

 Which means if you stop making payments on say a credit card, then they actually have 3-6 years (depending on the state) before they can sue you to get their money back.
 If they do not sue you within that statutory timeframe, they cannot gather the debt through the law anymore.

-However, this does not dismiss the debt or make it uncollectible, even if it is past the statutorily allowed period of time.
+However, this does not dismiss the debt or make it uncollectible, even if it is past the statutorily allowed period.
 It means that the creditors cannot sue to get the wages garnished, or to place a lien on a property, but they can still write letters, call and so on, if the debtor does not pay the debt.

 The Statute of Limitations for Tort Actions The statute of limitations regarding tort actions is an important factor that can often be manipulated when filing a lawsuit.

-There are some activities which in effect bring about a restarting of the statutes of limitations.
+There are some activities that in effect bring about a restarting of the statutes of limitations.
 These include:

 - If the debtor wants to bring the remaining balance down and stop any further interest charges that may be added, then he or she must make a payment on the debt.

-- Paying a regular amount or signing for an installment plan or even making a small payment
+- Paying a regular amount signing for an installment plan or even making a small payment

-- The act of writing a note, cheque or bond in favour of another.
+- The act of writing a note, cheque, or bond in favor of another.

 Outdated Debts Remain